 What’s the best height for a chandelier over a dining table?

-- 8-foot ceiling: 30-36 inches between the table surface and the bottom of the chandelier
+8-foot high ceiling: 30-36 inches between the table surface and the bottom of the chandelier

-- 9-foot ceiling: 33 – 39 inches between the table surface and the bottom of the chandelier
+9-foot high ceiling: 33 – 39 inches between the table surface and the bottom of the chandelier

-- 10-foot ceiling: 36 – 42 inches between the table surface and the bottom of the chandelier
+10-foot high ceiling: 36 – 42 inches between the table surface and the bottom of the chandelier

 Why the range?
-Depending on the visual weight, how large the fixture is, and what your room view is, it may need to be on the high or low end of the recommended range.
+Depending on the visual weight, how large the fixture is, and what your room view is, the right chandelier height may need to be on the high or low end of the recommended range.

-This industry recommendation is based on an 8-foot standard ceiling height.
+This industry recommendation is based on 8-foot standard ceilings.
 The basic rule is the chandelier should be raised 3 inches for each additional foot of ceiling height.

 What’s the best size chandelier over a dining table?